jonasbb/serde_with/src/guide.md

 ## 1. A more flexible and composable replacement for the with annotation, called `serde_as` *(v1.5.0+)*

-This is an alternative to the with-annotation, which adds flexibility and composability to the scheme.
+This is an alternative to [serde's with-annotation][with-annotation], which adds flexibility and composability to the scheme.
-The main downside is that it work with fewer types than aboves with-annotations.
+The main downside is that it work with fewer types than [with-annotations][with-annotation].
 However, all types from the Rust Standard Library should be supported in all combinations and any missing entry is a bug.

 The `serde_as` scheme is based on two new traits: [`SerializeAs`] and [`DeserializeAs`].